Trace formulas in higher dimensions: Introduction

 To the best of the authors' knowledge, the multivariable trace formulas for maximal dissipative operators have never appeared in the literature before.
 We prove the first and the second order formulas in this setting.

 The subsequent sections are organized as follows.
-Section \ref{Sec2} contains necessary definitions and preliminary results on multiple operator integrals, operator ideals and traces.
-Sections \ref{Sec3} and \ref{Sec4} establish the first and the second order trace formulas for $n$-tuple of self-adjoint operators, respectively.
-Section \ref{Sec5} delves into the investigation of first and second order trace formulas for $n$-tuple of maximal dissipative operators and Section \ref{Sec6} presents a weaker version of trace formula.
-The paper is concluded with Section \ref{Sec7} which contains several examples satisfying the hypotheses made on preceding sections.
+Section \ref{Sec2} contains necessary definitions and preliminary results on multiple operator integrals, operator ideals, and traces.
+In Sections \ref{Sec3} and \ref{Sec4}, we establish first and second order trace formulas, respectively, for an $n$-tuple of self-adjoint operators.
+Section \ref{Sec5} delves into the investigation of first and second order trace formulas for a pair of maximal dissipative operators.
+The paper concludes with Section \ref{Sec6}, which presents a weaker version of the trace formula.